Configuring redirects on a website: how to avoid mistakes

 - multi-step redirects ("redirect chains") to pages where redirects are already configured.
-The redirect should lead to the desired page without a subsequent redirection;
+The redirect should lead to the target page without a subsequent redirection;

 - redirects to irrelevant pages.
 Redirects should lead to the content requested by a user.
 You must not configure redirects to a page that has significant differences from the original one, for example, to a completely different product in an online store;

 - redirects to deleted or inactive pages.
-You can only configure redirects to pages with a server response 200 which indicates their correct operation;
+You can only configure redirects to pages with a successful server response (200 OK) which indicates their correct operation;

-- redirects for doorways, i.e. websites that are optimized for a number of queries and have no user value.
-These resources are created specifically for redirecting users to other websites and the use of them contradicts recommendations of search engines;
+- redirects for doorways, i.e. websites that are optimized for a number of search queries and have no value for users.
+These websites are created specifically for redirecting users to other websites and their use contradicts Google's webmaster guidelines;

 - configuring a redirect instead of rel=canonical.
 If the page content is duplicated, for example, in print or mobile versions, it is preferable to specify a canonical address;